Sharma-Tu/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms

 Basic regression and classification algorithms implemented using gradient descent and expectation maximization.
+Below are two examples:

 ## Expectation Maximization for mixture of gaussians